 "That sounds like it was really difficult.
 I appreciate you sharing that with me."

 Don't rush past the emotional content to get back to business.
-The emotional content IS the business.
+The emotional content is the business.
 These conversations matter because they involve things people care deeply about.

 The Needs Assessment: Ask Better Questions